-Standard Programs for Groups of 10-89 Students:
+On-site Programs for Groups of 10-89 Students:

 Make it “extraordinary” by adding costumed interpreter, such as a cook, storyteller, or historic character: additional $2/student

-Standard Programs for Groups of 90-150 Students:
+On-site Programs for Groups of 90-150 Students:

 Includes additional hands-on activities, as well as a costumed interpreter, such as a cook, storyteller, or historic character.

-Standard Programs for Groups of 151-350 Students:
+On-site Programs for Groups of 151-350 Students:

 Includes additional hands-on activities and music, as well as a costumed interpreter, such as a cook, storyteller, or historic character.

-Title I schools
+Title I Schools